 - In enterprise environments with multiple CI/CD processes, print statements can oftentimes be a lengthy process yielding performance problems and increasing program execution time

 For all these reasons, many programming languages, like Java, include dedicated logging APIs and frameworks.
-In this overview—the first part of a two-part series—we will introduce the basic logging concepts for Java applications.
+In this overview—the first part of the series—we will introduce the basic logging concepts for Java applications.
 We will look at logging options and then consider several available logging frameworks and their supported configurations.

 Understanding Java Logging Frameworks